Jordan-Prescott/odins_spear/docs/docs/methods/auto-attendants/get-auto-attendant-submenu-usage.md

 description: my_api.get.auto_attendant_submenu_usage()
 ---

-#  🖲️ GET - Auto Attendant Subemnu Usage
+#  🖲️ GET - Auto Attendant Submenu Usage

 Returns the type of the specified Auto Attendant (AA) submenu.
 NOTE: This method does not return any usage data.